 models.
 RELAX NG restores the generality of SGML by removing the

-.
+restriction on #PCDATA.
 (In RELAX NG,

-is represented by a text
+#PCDATA is represented by a text element.)

 It solves the pernicious mixed content bug by observing that the